Solving differential equations using physics informed deep learning: a hand-on tutorial with benchmark tests: Different examples - Benchmark tests

 The quality of the solution is greatly ameliorated by adding a second data value (i.e. $N_{data} = 2$).
 Another second improvement comes from adding another constraint, that is the conservation of the total energy $E = \frac {1} {2} ( \frac {dy} {dt})^2 + \frac {1} {2} \omega_0^2 y^2$ (up to addition by a constant which value is determined by the initial conditions).
 Indeed, we can add to the total loss another partial loss function defined as

-with a corresponding weight $\omega_E$ to be determined.
+with a corresponding weight $\omega_E$ to be determined and $E_0$ being the initial constant total energy.
 More explicitly, we have $L (\theta) = \omega_{data} L_{data} (\theta) + \omega_{E} L_{E} (\theta) + \omega_{\mathcal{F}}L_{ \mathcal{F}} (\theta)$.
 These new results are visible in right panel of Figure 8 for the predicted solution obtained at $n_t = 54000$.
 Moreover in Figure 9, one can compare the corresponding mean square error ($MSE$) and loss histories evaluated for $1000$ points taken within the full time domain.
 One can clearly see the improvement with a lower minimum $MSE$ value by more than two orders of magnitude obtained in the improved procedure.
 This is remarkable, as this is despite the fact that the loss function history (also visible on the same figure) converges in a similar way in the two cases.

 Note also that, with these two improvements we have obtained that a relatively low minimum value for the number of collocation points with $N_c \simeq 24$ is sufficient.
 Such very small minimum number of collocation points is a great advantage compared to a standard integration method for which the small time step restriction (because of stability and/or precision) requires a much larger number of points within the time interval.
 The choice of the other hyperparameters are $ \eta = 3 \times 10^{-4}$, $\omega_{data} = 1$, and $\omega_{\mathcal{F}} = \omega_E = 3 \times 10^{-4}$.
 Three hidden layers with $32$ neurons per layer are taken for the neural network architecture.
 We have also investigated longer time cases with higher $\omega_0$ values, typically up to $\omega_0 \simeq 130$ (not shown).
 The conservation of energy is fundamental to this respect, otherwise the algorithm doesn't converge towards the expected solution for such long time integration.